Meesho/excel-pojo-mapper/README.md

 - pojo : Fully qualified class name of root pojo.
 - path : Path of excel file and sheet name separated with “:”
 - excelObjectMapper : Instance of ExcelObjectMapper class
-- relativeClassPath : Class path of root pojo class
+- relativeClassPath : Class path of root pojo class(excluding root package)

 **Note: Primitive data types are not supported, we can use wrapper classes.**